googleapis/google-cloud-ruby/google-cloud-video-live_stream/README.md

 # Ruby Client for the Live Stream API

-API Client library for the Live Stream API

 The Live Stream API transcodes mezzanine live signals into direct-to-consumer streaming formats, including Dynamic Adaptive Streaming over HTTP (DASH/MPEG-DASH), and HTTP Live Streaming (HLS), for multiple device platforms.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-video-live_stream-v*`.